-So I asked my Facebook fans what natural remedies they use for headache relief.
+I polled my Facebook fans about the natural remedies they use for headache relief.
 I knew you all would have some great suggestions.

 Here’s what I found: